CHECK THE LIST IN THE SIDEBAR: The best walking itineraries.

 Then, continuing East arrive in front of the UN headquarters, the United Nations and not far away, at E 51st Street, you can find the Pedestrian Crossing from where to see the East River and Queens with the famous Pepsi-Cola sign.
 Strolling along Fifth Avenue to Central Park; Carnegie Hall, this year celebrates its 125th year and finish with Times Square with the Theater District and Broadway.

-I recommend at this point to think about the Special Package Super-NYC Hop On Hop Off that includes the Loops valid for 3 days of Downtown, Uptown and Harlem, and the Bronx plus Brooklyn and the Night Tour, The Cruise of 90 minutes in the Bay of New York, the Ferry to the Statue of Liberty and Ellis Island, the admission to the Top of the Rock or the Empire State Building!
+I recommend at this point to think about the Special Package Free Style-NYC Hop On Hop Off that includes the Loops valid for 3 days of Downtown, Uptown and Harlem, and Brooklyn and the Night Tour, The Ferry sails along the Hudson River and offers 4 stops to hop off and hop on at your leisure, Admission Ticket to 3, 5 or 7 chosen Attractions - You choose!

 Beginning from Columbus Circle and the Time Warner Center, where you can enter to reach the 3rd floor for some panoramic views of Central Park, and if you love music and jazz book for a night at Dizzy's Club Coca-Cola, Jazz at the Lincoln Center, even if you don’t want to book a table, you can go and just sit at the bar for some good music and great Central Park views by night.
 It’s almost impossible to just mention one Avenue to walk up the Upper West Side, you will have to zig-zag a bit if you want to check out this neighborhood, start by walking on Broadway to reach the Lincoln Center with the Metropolitan Opera of New York, keep going till you reach the Beacon Theater and then move to Amsterdam Avenue and Columbus Avenue to reach the famous "The Dakota”, still home to Yoko Ono, and go inside Central Park to visit Strawberry Field.
 Keep walking along Central Park West to the Museum of Natural History in New York, you could spend a whole week inside this museum ...